Housing & servicesHousing & services

 Children with access to piped water on site

 Clean water is essential for human survival, but a third of children still do not have drinking water on site.
-There has been little improvement in children's access to water over the last six years.
+There has been little improvement in children's access to water over the last decade.

 More data